yunxuxiaoyan/seminarISE/data preprocessing/README.md

 tells about the exemplar of a certain book
 - #vol eg. <http://lod.b3kat.de/title/BV000203120#vol-12>
 tells about the volume of a certain book
 Use "clean.sh" to remove all the needless items and save in "cleanout" folder.
+After removing these kind of information, we got a dataset with 31,029,224 distinct items.

 ### how many types(rdf:type) of items are in the dataset?
 Grep all lines containing "<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>"